 The UCOP employee development plan is designed to meet our organization's current work force needs, and also support the skill building for future needs.
 As outlined in Phase 2 of the workforce plan, the UCOP employee development plan will be aligned to our core competencies.
-Additionally, data gathered through feedback from employee development class surveys, department leadership meetings, one-on-one meetings with senior leaders, UCOP engagement surveys, and human resource business partners, indicates there needs to be need an employee development plan that supports all levels of employees within the organization.
-The successful plan includes a strong marketing strategy so that all employees are aware of the opportunities and can easily access the information.
-Based on the feedback and the analysis from Phases 1 and 2 of the workforce plan, a vision, mission, and strategic objective was created to guide the employee development strategy.
+Additionally, data gathered through feedback from employee development class surveys, department leadership meetings, one-on-one meetings with senior leaders, UCOP engagement surveys and human resource business partners indicated the need for an employee development plan that supports all levels of employees within the organization.
+A successful plan must include a strong marketing strategy so that all employees are aware of available opportunities and can easily access the information.
+Based on the feedback and the analysis from Phases 1 and 2 of the workforce plan, a vision, mission and strategic objective was created to guide the employee development strategy.

-Employee Development Strategic Objectives
+D.4.1 Employee Development Strategic Objectives

-Designing a learning culture will help to empower employees to expand their knowledge and hopefully their career opportunities within UCOP and beyond.
-With a strong Learning and Development program the organization can increase the skills needed for employees to perform their jobs more effectively while at the same time encouraging growth which in turn can impact retention.
+Designing a learning culture will help to empower employees to expand their knowledge and career opportunities within UCOP and beyond.
+With a strong Learning and Development program, the organization can increase the skills needed for employees to perform their jobs more effectively while encouraging growth, which in turn can impact retention.
 Below is a visual representation of the vision, mission and goals associated with UCOP's Learning and Development Strategic Objectives.